bryceandy/laravel_pesapal/README.md

 Inside your `.env` file, create these environment variables and they will be used to set configuration values available in the published `config/pesapal.php` file

-Use the keys you obtained from PesaPal to fill the key and secret.
+Use the keys you obtained from Pesapal to fill the key and secret.
 If you are on a live account, set the **is_live** variable to true.

 ```dotenv
 PESPAL_KEY=yourConsumerKey